Cup Noodles

 Cup Noodles (カップヌードル, Kappu Nūdoru) is the original brand of cup noodle (i.e., instant ramen in a disposable cup) that was developed in 1971 and manufactured by Japanese food company Nissin Foods.
 Single servings of the product are packaged in foam, plastic, or paper cups and prepared simply by adding boiling water.

-The product name actually began as Cup O' Noodles and the singular Engrish brand name Cup Noodle is also a registered trademark of Nissin Foods.
+The product name was originally Cup O' Noodles, before being renamed in 1993.
+The singular brand name Cup Noodle is also a registered trademark of Nissin Foods.
 In some countries, such as Japan, the singular form Cup Noodle is used.
 The product has inspired various competing products, such as Maruchan's Instant Lunch.

 History

 Instant noodles were invented in 1958 by Momofuku Ando, the Taiwan-born (when Taiwan was under Japanese rule) founder of the Japanese food company Nissin.
 He called Chickin Ramen the first instant ramen noodles in history.

 In 1970, Nissin formed the subsidiary Nissin Foods (USA) Co.
 Inc., to sell instant noodles in the United States and opened a factory in Lancaster, Pennsylvania in 1973.
 Nissin recognized that the bowls traditionally used to package instant noodles in Asia were not common in the US, so the paper cup was designed by Ron R. Matteson.
 In 1971, Nissin introduced instant ramen packaged in a foam cup.
 The three original flavors in the US were beef, chicken, and shrimp; pork flavor was added in 1976.
 All flavors originally contained pieces of dehydrated egg which was removed in the early 1980s.
 In 1978, Nissin Foods offered more new varieties of Top Ramen and Cup O' Noodles.
 Japan Airlines has offered Cup Noodle with the exclusive de Sky flavor on board since 1992, and since 2021 the product has been available in the airline's online store.
 The product was known as Cup O' Noodles in the United States until 1993.
 In 1998, Cup Noodles Hot Sauce Varieties were introduced (Beef, Chicken, Pork, and Shrimp).